hsci-r/finnish-media-scrapers/README.md

 At the same time and equally importantly, the stemming for a particular media may not cover e.g. all inflectional forms of words.
 Thus, it often makes sense to query for at least all common inflected variants and merge the results.
 For a complete worked up example of this kind of use, see the [members_of_parliament](https://github.com/hsci-r/finnish-media-scraper/tree/master/members_of_parliament) folder, which demonstrates how one can collect and count how many articles in each media mention the members of the Finnish Parliament.

+To be a good netizen, when using the scripts, by default there is a one second delay between each web request to the media websites to ensure that scraping will not cause undue load on their servers.
+This is however configurable using command line parameters.

 Apart from using the scripts, the functionality of the package is also provided as a python module that you may use programmatically from within Python.
-For the functionalities thus provided, see the [module documentation](https://finnish-media-scrapers.readthedocs.io/en/latest/)
+For the functionalities thus provided, see the [module documentation](https://finnish-media-scrapers.readthedocs.io/en/latest/).

 ## Media-specific instructions and caveats